-Celestica has recognized a net deferred tax asset at March 31, 1999 of \$49.4 million which relates to the recognition of net operating losses and future income tax deductions available to reduce future years' income for income tax purposes.
-Celestica's current projections demonstrate that it will generate sufficient taxable income (in excess of \$120.0 million) in the future to realize the benefit of these deferred income tax assets in the carry-forward periods, not exceeding 15 years.
+Celestica has recognized a net deferred tax asset at June 30, 1999 of \$51.6 million (March 31, 1999 - \$49.4 million), which includes the recognition of benefits derived from net operating losses available to reduce future year's income for income taxes purposes.
+The Company's current projections demonstrate that it will generate sufficient taxable income in the future to realize the benefit of these deferred income tax assets.

-Quarterly Results of Operation
+Quarterly Results of Operations

 The following table sets forth certain unaudited quarterly financial information of Celestica.
 Historically, Celestica has experienced some seasonal variation in revenue, with revenue typically being highest in the fourth quarter and lowest in the first quarter.
 This variation may be offset in part by organic growth and acquisitions.
-This information has been derived from the quarterly consolidated financial statements of Celestica which are unaudited but which, in the opinion of management, have been prepared on the same basis as the Celestica Consolidated Financial Statements and include all adjustments (consisting only of normal recurring adjustments) necessary for a fair presentation of the financial results for such periods.
+This information has been derived from the quarterly consolidated financial statements of Celestica, which are unaudited.
+In the opinion of management, this information has been prepared on the same basis as the Celestica Consolidated Financial Statements, contained in its Annual Report on Form 20-F, and include all adjustments (consisting only of normal recurring adjustments) necessary for a fair presentation of the financial results for such periods.
 The operating results for any previous quarter are not necessarily indicative of results for any future period.